clairemerot/angsd_pipeline/README.md

 - info.txt in 02_info folder: a file listing the bamfile names ordered  with a column for any relevant information on the individuals for follow-up analyses with R ideally: col1=bam_filename, col2=id, col3=sex, col4=pop, col5=group, col6=group ...
-- pop.txt in 02_info folder : a file listing population names with one item by line (there can be several files if we aimed at analysing different grouping, group.txt)
+- pop.txt in 02_info folder : a file listing population names with one item by line (there can be several files if we aimed at analysing different grouping, pop1.txt, pop_geo.txt, etc)

 Necessary: